 With the many possibilities of Storyboard That, French teachers will enjoy using the platform as much as their students!
 Not only can the storyboards be used for student activities, but they can also serve as a resource for creating materials for the language classroom.
 Using the program, teachers can create worksheets, tests, oral language practice, and posters to decorate the classroom.
 All of these materials are personalized and adapted to the needs of their particular students, ensuring that the lessons will always meet students where they're at.

 By Oliver Smith

-It is important we don’t view our students as empty vessels or blank slates when they come into our classrooms.
-Students are full of their own ideas and theories about the world, some of these are correct and some of them are incorrect that don’t agree with current evidence and agreed thinking in a subject.
-Often as educators we can fail to appreciate the wide and varied experiences our students have had and the effect this can have on how they think the universe works.
-Students have misconceptions in all subjects, but this is especially true in science.
+It is important that we don’t view our students as empty vessels or blank slates when they come into our classrooms.
+Students are full of their own ideas and theories about the world.
+Some of these are correct and some of them don’t agree with current evidence and agreed thinking within a subject.
+Often as educators, we can fail to appreciate the wide and varied experiences our students have had and the effect this can have on how they think the universe works.
+Students have misconceptions in all subjects, but this is especially true in Science.

 By Anna Warfield

 Storyboard That has several great ideas for student activities and ways to bring digital storytelling to your classroom.
 We want to make it easy for you to access these resources, but also understand that you may want to make modifications to tailor it to your students.
 Each lesson plan activity comes with the ability to copy an assignment, by way of the "Use This Assignment With My Students" button, which provides an excellent starting point for creating fun and engaging student activities!

 By Shari Kurtzman